shubhamjain1596/Hexdec/README.md

     |[.|O|:][=]|
     |==========|

-    Set the game properties using:
+    Set the game propertie's using:
     - the maximal number that will show up;
     - the game mode (d-x for decimal to hexa, x-d for the opposite direction, or both)